borisdev/resume/resume.md

 I helped increase the engineering team's productivity.

-- The director of engineering and I started a new process where the engineers were give the autonomy to write their own Jira issues.
+- The director of engineering and I started a new process where the engineers were given the autonomy to write their own Jira issues, instead of being delegated Jira issues by the product team.
-- In order to start the company's first distributed tracing using Lightstep, I oversaw the integration of my instrumentation work with the required DevOps work.
+- To start the company's first distributed tracing using Lightstep, I oversaw the integration of my instrumentation work with the required DevOps work.
-- I helped front-end engineers by simplifying their development environment through containerisation.
+- I helped front-end engineers by simplifying their development environment through containerization.
 - I mentored junior engineers.

-### Data and product engineer tech lead at HiQ Labs, 2015 - 2018
+### Data and product engineer tech lead at HiQ Labs, 2015-2018

 Our product provided predictions to our customers on whether their employees were about to quit.